bplaat/crates/lib/tiny-webview/README.md

 # Tiny Webview Rust library

-A cross-platform webview library for Rust, that uses zero dependencies and is designed to be small and portable.
+A cross-platform webview library for Rust with minimal dependencies

 ## Getting Started